clark3kr/parkingApp-python/README.md

 We developed a python app to determine where anyone can park at James Madison University between the hours of 7 a.m.- 4 p.m. on weekdays.

 This app was created for visitors, residents, commuters and staff at JMU.
 This app will list the available places on campus that anyone can park at.
-We created this package to help diminish the nightmare of on-campus parking at JMU.
+We created this app to help diminish the nightmare of on-campus parking at JMU.

 ![](https://raw.githubusercontent.com/MrPickles2009/parkingApp/master/parkingSign.jpg)